How is a non religious wedding ceremony different from a nondenominational wedding ceremony? It’s a question that I’m asked every now and then.

 Nondenominational ceremonies mention God and are faith-based, but with so many different faiths and spiritual beliefs, I find it’s best to mention God as everyone’s homeboy.

-I am not a Christian minister.
-I am a minister of metaphysics (where science and spirituality come together) so wedding attendees may have knowledge of the bible that’s far superior to my own, so I only mention Jesus when specifically instructed to by my couple and usually ask if they have a religious family member who would like to come up to read it or lead a prayer.
+I am not a Christian minister, so wedding attendees may have knowledge of the bible that’s far superior to my own.
+I only mention Jesus when specifically instructed to by my couple and usually ask if they have a religious family member who would like to come up to read it, or perhaps lead a prayer.

 Nonreligious wedding ceremonies are my specialty.
-Nor are they generally spiritual.
-There are quite a few religious ministers in my town, but few who will officiate a wedding that brings a gay couple together or couples from two different faiths.
-When two different faiths are present, it can be best to have a ceremony totally free of anything spiritual, but can also include elements from each faith and honor both.
-The trick is not to make anyone in attendance feel alienated.
+They’re not religious in any sense, nor are they generally spiritual.
+There are quite a few religious ministers in my town, but few who will officiate a wedding that brings a gay couple together, or couples from two different faiths, or atheists.
+When two different faiths are present it can be best to have a ceremony totally free of anything spiritual, but can also include elements from each faith and honor both.
+The trick I’ve learned, is not to make anyone in attendance feel alienated.

 Nonreligious wedding ceremonies are becoming more and more common.
-One reason they’re becoming more popular is the lack of rules or defined way of doing things.
-Sometimes a couple will have their dog as their ring bearer, a grandparent acting as flower girl or even a surprise wedding.
+Perhaps because the lack of rules or defined way of doing things.
+They’re flexible.
+Sometimes a couple will have their dog as their ring bearer, a grandparent acting as flower girl, or even a surprise wedding.
 I’ve been fortunate enough to officiate three surprise weddings.
 One of those surprise weddings was a play in the couple’s backyard that turned out to be their wedding.
 The play was Roman themed and I dressed up as Julius Ceasar!
 Everyone in attendance was so surprised and it was one of my favorite wedding ceremonies.

 So how does one officiate a wedding ceremony?
 Click here to find out!